lcyvin/i3wm-hidden-workspaces/README.md

 *restoring layouts only partly working

+# Why?
+To hide your daemons

+# No but like, actually why?
+Because I suck at C++ and this was easier than modifying polybar to filter out named workspaces while un-focussed

 # TODO
 - Sanity check marks so we don't write 80 million to a window when it only needs 1
 - make resizing windows actually working